18 Foolproof Headline Writing Tips You Should Know

 You might include your subscribers’ first names in your mass emails to them, for example.
 Your email sounds less like a marketing message and more like a missive from a friend.

-For instance, if you’re educating people about marathon running, your email subject line could look like one of these:
+For instance, if you’re educating people about marathon running, a catchy email subject line could look like one of these:

 The second one is more inviting, right?
 It’s more casual, and it sounds like it’s written just for the recipient.